Zacatlán: The city

 The cultural center has a Regional Museum, which displays pre Hispanic artifacts which come from a local ceremonial center as well as arms from the Mexican War of Independence and the report from the autopsy of Venustiano Carranza.

 The city's main annual festival is the Feria de la Manzana or Apple Fair, which has been held each August since 1941.
 This event attracts about 300,000 visitors over the course of a week, offering about 140 different activities.
 These include the crowning of an Apple Queen, clock exposition, food, other exhibits and concerts by symphony orchestras as well as popular artist such as Juan Gabriel, Alejandro Fernández, Aleks Syntek and Grupo Elefante.
-There is a local version of danzón called Zacatlán de la Manzanas performed here, a work by local musician Pedro Escandon.
 The festival generally exhibits and sells over 100,000 crates of apples as well as hundreds of crates of plums and pears.
 The festival is dedicated to Our Lady of the Assumption.

 Another major apple-related event is the Cider Festival in November, which draws about 10,000 visitors each year.
 The town produces about a million bottles of cider each year, using about 10,000 tons of apples.
 It also promotes other local projects such as jams, soft drinks, preserved fruit and other fruit wines.

 The Festival Cuaxochitl, which occurs in May, is dedicated to the area's indigenous ethnicities.
 The town hosted its first Feria de Activación Física Regional (Regional Physical Activity Fair) in 2011 as part of federal efforts to combat obesity.
 The event included classes in aerobics, exhibitions of tae kwan do and a basketball tournament.

 A cheese filled bread is a local specialty, sold only in the city.